Toronto – is one of the major cities in Canada. Its one of the most populous cities and boasts of multicultural city-dynamics.

 Spot 1: CN Tower

 CN Tower is an iconic symbol of the city of Toronto.
 Its name “CN” originally referred to Canadian National, the railway company that built the tower.
 Currently its known as Canadian National Tower.

 The tower was completed in 1976, becoming the world’s tallest free-standing structure and world’s tallest tower at the time.
 Currently, its world’s number 7th tallest tower.

 CN Tower has an entry fee of $47 CAD for adults for tower experience.
 The elevator takes you up to the top – to the observation deck.
-There is a restaurant in the same floor (revolving restaurant named 360 restaurant)
+There is a restaurant on the same floor (revolving restaurant named CN Tower 360 restaurant)